andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 ## Managing component state

 Now we want to add more interactivity to our rating component.
 We want the number of full stars of the component to follow the mouse movement when it is over it.
-It should return to its original number when the mouse is out of its area, like in the following picture:
+It should return to its original number when the mouse is out of its area, like in the following animation:

 ![](E:/Data/xxxPersonal/Auth0/fork/blog/_posts/xxx-images/animated-rating-component.gif)

-In addition we want to set a new value when the user clicks on one of the component's stars.
+In addition, we want to set a new value when the user clicks on one of the component's stars.

-In order to manage this dynamic change of stars you can assign an internal state to your component.
+In order to manage this dynamic change of stars, you can assign an internal state to your component.
 The state of a component is a set of data internally managed by the component itself.
 This data cannot be directly changed by the user, but the component can modify it accordingly to its internal logic.
 Any change to the state causes the execution of the `render()` method.

 Stencil allows to define the component state through the `@State()` decorator, so we can add a new property to internally track the stars to display in a given moment.
 The following is a first change to your code toward the dynamic behaviour of the rating component: